serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 }
 ~~~

-All you have to do is setting an appropriate listener (remember, this thingy will work only with SASocket established), which drives the data received from Android.
+All you have to do is set an appropriate listener (remember, this thingy will work only with SASocket established), which drives the data received from Android.
 Told you it'd be simple.

 ###Sending - Gear
 ~~~ javascript